Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Evaluation

 \subsection{ML modeling}

-Leveraging the Digital Twin for rapid data generation, we train the proposed ML models over an extended and diverse set of workload scenarios.
+Leveraging the DT for rapid data generation, we train the proposed ML models over an extended and diverse set of workload scenarios.
 Workloads are generated through a Cartesian product of adapter sizes and arrival rates.
 Instead of evaluating only a small number of predefined sets, we construct all combinations of three values drawn from the adapter-size set \(\{8, 16, 32\}\) and the arrival-rate set \(\{3.2, 1.6, 0.8, 0.4, 0.1, 0.05, 0.025, 0.0125, 0.00625, 0.003125\}\).
 For each workload configuration, we further vary both the number of served adapters and the device configuration parameter \(A_{max}\) within the range 8 to 384.
 This process results in a large and heterogeneous training dataset that captures a wide range of workload conditions.
+The time required to generate the synthetic dataset and train the ML is reported in Table~\ref{table:evaluation_ml_resource}.
+Both processes exhibit execution times suitable for offline execution in production environments.
+Notably, the execution times for Qwen are higher, as the employed model variant is smaller than the Llama counterpart, allowing a greater number of adapters to be packed without incurring memory errors, resulting in a larger training dataset and increased processing time.

-Table~\ref{table:evaluation_table_interpretable_model} summarizes the prediction accuracy of the three evaluated ML model types (KNN, RF, and SVM), evaluated against the same real-system executions employed for the validation of the Digital Twin..
+Table~\ref{table:evaluation_table_interpretable_model} summarizes the prediction accuracy of the three evaluated ML model types (KNN, RF, and SVM), evaluated against the same real-system executions employed for the validation of the DT.
 Throughput prediction accuracy is quantified using \Gls{SMAPE}, while starvation detection performance is evaluated using macro-averaged F1 score across all scenarios.

 Overall, the ML models achieve high predictive fidelity, particularly for starvation detection.
-Throughput prediction errors remain below 8\%, slightly higher than those obtained using the Digital Twin, as expected given the additional abstraction introduced by the learning process.
+Throughput prediction errors remain below 8\%, slightly higher than those obtained using the DT, as expected given the additional abstraction introduced by the learning process.
 Fig.~\ref{fig:evaluation-dt} additionally reports throughput predictions produced by the best-performing RF model, showing close agreement with real-system measurements.
 Prediction latency, also reported in Table~\ref{table:evaluation_table_interpretable_model}, remains below 0.3~ms for all models except SVM, representing a substantial improvement over DT execution time.

 \textbf{\textit{Refinement phase}} : We further extend the ML learning phase with the refinement procedure described in Section~\ref{sec: ML modeling}.
 Table~\ref{table:evaluation_table_explainability} reports results for the original RF model, the simplified shallow decision tree (\textit{Small Tree}), and its Numba-optimized implementation (\textit{Small Tree**}).